-Introducing Slackbot, Your Context-Aware AI Agent for Work | Slack
+Introducing Slackbot, your context-aware AI agent for work | Slack

 1. Skip the catch-up, get to the decision

-Slackbot can instantly synthesize information from across your channels, calls, canvases, and connected tools to provide clear, contextual insights.
-Whether you’re prepping for a customer call, aligning stakeholders before a big decision, or making sense of a fast-moving project, Slackbot surfaces the key themes, risks, opportunities, and next steps you need.
-By turning scattered messages and documents into meaningful intelligence, Slackbot helps you focus on what matters instead of having to piece together the story yourself.
+Slackbot can instantly synthesise information from across your channels, calls, canvases and connected tools to provide clear, contextual insights.
+Whether you’re prepping for a customer call, aligning stakeholders before a big decision or making sense of a fast-moving project, Slackbot surfaces the key themes, risks, opportunities and next steps that you need.
+By turning scattered messages and documents into meaningful intelligence, Slackbot helps you to focus on what matters instead of having to piece the story together yourself.

-“Slackbot is saving me, at bare minimum, 90 minutes a day.
+‘Slackbot is saving me, at bare minimum, 90 minutes per day.
 I ask it to create a canvas for a meeting tomorrow, and in 17 seconds it’s better than I could ever do.
-It tells me next steps, saving time and money.”
+It tells me next steps, saving time and money.’

 2. A head start on every draft

-You no longer have to read a 40-page deck at 4:45 p.m. on a Friday to understand the project’s status.
-From transcripts and spreadsheets to PDFs and long-form documents, Slackbot can analyze files deeply and instantly.
-Ask Slackbot to extract insights from sales call recordings, summarize complex reports, identify trends in customer feedback, or find specific data points inside large files.
+You no longer have to read a 40-page deck at 16:45 on a Friday to understand the project’s status.
+From transcripts and spreadsheets to PDFs and long-form documents, Slackbot can analyse files deeply and instantly.
+Ask Slackbot to extract insights from sales call recordings, summarise complex reports, identify trends in customer feedback or find specific data points inside large files.
 Slackbot cross-references file content with your other Slack conversations and connected systems to give you richer, more contextual answers.
-You spend less time searching and more time deciding, acting, and delivering.
+You spend less time searching and more time deciding, acting and delivering.

 Slackbot is part of Slack’s larger AI ecosystem, working seamlessly alongside enterprise search and native AI capabilities to create a unified, context-driven environment for modern work.
 It delivers a conversational search experience that mirrors how people think and find information in the AI era – through natural language and following the flow of your questions.

 Slackbot has taken the beloved Slack search bar and supercharged it.
 With Slackbot, search becomes your thought partner.
-It reasons with you, adapts to your style, and even runs your next steps.
-Slackbot understands all of the context around your work, and when that context changes in real time, so do the answers, recommendations, and next steps it provides.
-With Slackbot, we’re moving from “Help me find information” to “Help me identify, plan, and act,” all from this new chat experience.
+It reasons with you, adapts to your style and even runs your next steps.
+Slackbot understands all of the context around your work, and when that context changes in real time, so do the answers, recommendations and next steps that it provides.
+With Slackbot, we’re moving from ‘Help me to find information’ to ‘Help me to identify, plan and act’ – all from this new chat experience.

 Slackbot brings the power of AI and search together in a single conversation.
-Native AI handles your “in the moment” needs, like summarizing a long thread or translating a message, while enterprise search finds files and data scattered across your apps and drives.
-Slackbot leverages both to help you move work forward, just by asking.
+Native AI handles your ‘in the moment’ needs, such as summarising a long thread or translating a message, while enterprise search finds files and data scattered across your apps and drives.
+Slackbot leverages both to help you move work forwards, just by asking.

 Enterprise AI only works when trust comes first.

 Slackbot is built on the same foundation of trust as Slack itself.
-It’s protected by Slack AI Guardrails, a multi-layered safety framework designed to keep your data secure.
-It respects roles, permissions, and access controls, and only surfaces information you are authorized to see, with clear citations that show where information comes from.
+It’s protected by Slack AI guardrails, a multi-layered safety framework designed to keep your data secure.
+It respects roles, permissions and access controls, and only surfaces information that you are authorised to see, with clear citations that show where information comes from.

 Your interactions remain private to you.
 Your data is protected and handled in accordance with Slack’s security and compliance standards.
-Real-time safeguards detect and defuse issues like prompt injection, unsafe content, or phishing attempts, while strict permission checks ensure that Slackbot only accesses data that users are already authorized to view within Slack.
+Real-time safeguards detect and defuse issues such as prompt injection, unsafe content or phishing attempts, while strict permission checks ensure that Slackbot only accesses data that users are already authorised to view within Slack.

 This is enterprise-grade trust and security that customers expect, delivered through a personal, conversational experience.